wildmustard/Gaia-iOS/README.md

 - [ ] Use pop for animations
 - [ ] Setup autolayout for application's views and the scrollview container
 - [ ] Create view for geographic tracking of photo locations, displayed on a map view
-- [ ] Allow users to delete images from their gallery of photos

 ### Database Models
 We will be using Parse for our database server, using hosting from MongoLab.